 Q) What was it like being in debt 500k?
-Was there a specific event that marked the turn around?
+Was there a specific event that marked the turnaround?

-A) It sucked, but it was also great motivation to find a way to turn things around.
+A) It sucked, but it was also a great motivation to find a way to turn things around.
 I survived mostly by not thinking about the debt and simply pushing to find ways we could grow and make revenue.
 The turning point was slow and steady – we took on a number of SEO consulting clients starting in 2004 and 2005, and by 2007, that consulting work had paid off the debt.
-We didn’t pay of all $500K, though.
+We didn’t pay off all $500K, though.
 What happened was we carried ~$150K on credit cards and with loans, but stopped being able to make the minimum monthly payments, which sent the debt skyrocketing.
-When we had some money, we called up the credit card companies and said “we owe you $75K, but I can give you $7K (the original debt amount), or you can sell it to collections for $3.75K.”
+When we had some money, we called up the credit card companies and said: “we owe you $75K, but I can give you $7K (the original debt amount), or you can sell it to collections for $3.75K.”
 They all took the offer, but it left a terrible rating on my credit history.

 A) Giving up the reigns wasn’t too hard for me personally, but I did need to make the conscious decision to step back internally.
 For example, Sarah’s been hosting bi-weekly town hall meetings where the executive team gives updates and answers questions from the staff.
 I haven’t gone to any of those to help make it clear that Sarah’s the CEO.
 Likewise, I’ve significantly reduced my internal email communication on allstaff threads.
 In general, I’m trying to act like a real individual contributor to the company and not a manager or executive.
 The hardest part has been struggling with different styles and changes that Sarah’s made.
 We have a few disagreements – mostly stylistic (the how not the what) – and I’ve needed to work through those.
 This is likely also compounded by the depression funk I’ve been in for a while.
 All in all, though, I’d say it’s just about as hard as I predicted – not terrible, not a piece of cake, but overall the right decision.